Understanding Breakpoint Chlorination

 Only after the oxidant demand has been addressed can disinfection occur.
 Therefore, only after breakpoint chlorination has been exceeded can a residual of free chlorine build.
 Up until that point, chlorine has its hands full trying to oxidize its way to breakpoint.

 Free available chlorine (FAC) is needed as a residual sanitizer in the water.
-Combined chlorine (CC) is the used-up chlorine that combined with ammonia and other oxidants prior to reaching breakpoint.
-Combined chlorine includes chloramines, as described earlier.
-Many pool operators refer to combined chlorine as chloramines.
-It is the most direct measurement of disinfectant byproducts we can test for.
+Combined chlorine (CC) is the chlorine that combined with ammonia and other nitrogen compounds (including chloramines and other DBPs).
+Combined chlorine is the most accurate measurement of disinfectant byproducts we can test for.
 Total available chlorine (TAC) = FAC + CC.
-We measure all types of chlorine in parts-per-million.
+We measure all types of chlorine in parts-per-million (ppm).

 You can calculate any of the three with addition and subtraction.
 Most test kits measure free and total chlorine, so you simply subtract:

 Total Chlorine - Free Chlorine = Combined Chlorine

 To eliminate combined chlorine, it takes a surge of chlorine, called hyperchlorination (or shocking) to overcome the load.
 The conventional wisdom in the pool business is a shock of 10x your combined chlorine level in additional free chlorine.
 But according to renown chemist Richard Falk, the 10x figure is not accurate.
 Here is a direct quote from Richard on the PoolGenius Network forum: